aha-app/aha-services/docs/pivotal_tracker.md

 2. Enter the API token you copied from Pivotal Tracker.
 Click the _Test connection_ button
 3. After a short delay, you will be able to choose the Project the stories will be created in.
 4. Choose the integration in Pivotal Tracker that you created in step 2 above.
+5. Create a new _Activity Web Hook_ for v5 in Pivotal Tracker and paste in the Hook URL.
-7. Enable the integration.
+6. Enable the integration.
-8. Test the integration by going to one of your features in Aha! and using the _Send to Pivotal Tracker_ item in the _Actions_ menu on the features page.
+7. Test the integration by going to one of your features in Aha! and using the _Send to Pivotal Tracker_ item in the _Actions_ menu on the features page.
 You should then look at your project in Pivotal Tracker and see that the feature (and any requirements) were properly copied.

 ## Troubleshooting